 - PBS Online has an interactive site for its American Experience show "Surviving the Dust Bowl."
 Watch the entire film or link to special features that include a timeline and a photo gallery from an eyewitness account of a Kansas farmer.
-"Dust Bowl Days" lesson plans for students in grades 3-5 available from the National Endowment for the Humanities.
+"Dust Bowl Days" lesson plans for students in grades 3-5 is available from the National Endowment for the Humanities.
 Refresh main web page to see a rotating display of special features.

 - Dust Storms and Their Damage

-- Postcards of the Dust Bowl
+- Postcards of the Great Depression and Dust Bowl

 - Dust Bowl